 This is the most accurate tool we’ve found for measuring load speed, page weight, and number of requests.
 Bonus: you can select different server speeds to simulate different devices.

-This powerful tool for web developers has a lot of uses.
-For optimization, we’ll be using the Console and the Network features.
+This is a great tool for web developers.
+For Shopify optimization, we’ll be using the Console and Network features.

 This is an essential app for image optimization.
 It automatically compresses your images, making your whole site load faster without losing image quality.